-A Pantry Challenge
+4. A Pantry Challenge

-I normally don't stockpile, but I've found myself buying groceries lately and not using what it's in my pantry and freezer.
+I normally don't stockpile, but I've found myself buying groceries lately and not using what's in my pantry and freezer.
 I'm talking about frozen fruit and veggies, pasta, sauce, soup, bread mixes, a bag of apples – the list goes on and on!
 I decided to take a week off from grocery shopping and use the staples that are in my kitchen.

 The hardest part about this challenge is that it's boring!
 To make this challenge exciting, I made a list of all the different meals I could make and stuck it on my fridge for inspiration.
 I've also looked at recipes online to find some dishes that I normally don't make to make it more fun.

-My savings for skipping groceries for a week – about $60.
+If you are single, you could save anywhere from $50 – $100.
 If you're married or have a family, think how much more you could save in a week, potentially $100+.

-Haircuts and Nail Salons
+5. Haircuts and Nail Salons

 Beauty care is such a tough category when it comes to saving money.
 One of the easiest ways to save money is with haircuts and nails.
 Do you really need to get your haircut every 6 to 8 weeks?

 Consider switching to a beauty school.
 For years, I have gotten my haircut by my local beauty school.
 The students are eager and the instructors are monitoring the salon the entire time.
 I have never had a bad experience!
-Most beauty schools also offer nail services, eyebrows and hair styles (think prom, weddings).
+Most beauty schools also offer nail services, eyebrows and hairstyles (think prom, weddings).

 I used to pay around $130 every time I needed a cut and color (including tip).
 Once I switched to a beauty school, I was out the door for under $50.
-That's an $80 savings, not to mentions hundreds of dollars a year.
+That's an $80 savings, not to mention hundreds of dollars a year.

-If you can't pay off your credit card each month, call and ask for a lower APR rate.
-I know this is a little awkward, but do it anyways.
-The credit card company isn't just going to do this for you – you have to do it!
-Ask them if that is the absolutely best rate you can get.
+When it comes to lowering your interest rate, the credit card company isn't just going to do this for you – you have to ask for it!
 Make sure to ask if the person you are speaking to has the authority to change your rate.